jpoet/Magewell2TS/README.md

 [//]: # (Install retext from your distribution then ./README.md will look prettier.)

-# Magewell PRO capture to Transport Stream
+# Magewell capture to Transport Stream

-This application reads audio and video from a Magewell PRO capture card and muxes them into a Transport Stream.
+This application reads audio and video from a Magewell Pro or Eco capture card and muxes them into a Transport Stream.

 If bitstream audio is detected it will be muxed directly into the resulting Transport Stream.
 LPCM audio will be encoded as AC3 and then muxed.